waf/CSharpRepl/README.md

 After installation is complete, run `csharprepl` to begin.
 C# REPL can be updated via `dotnet tool update -g csharprepl`.

-## Usage:
+## Themes and Colors

-Run `csharprepl` from the command line to begin an interactive session.
-The default colorscheme uses the color palette defined by your terminal, but these colors can be changed using a [`theme.json`](https://github.com/waf/CSharpRepl/blob/main/CSharpRepl/themes/dracula.json) file provided as a command line argument.
+The default colorscheme is the Visual Studio dark theme, and custom themes can be created using a [`theme.json`](https://github.com/waf/CSharpRepl/blob/main/CSharpRepl/themes/dracula.json) file.
+Additionally, your terminal's colors can be used by supplying the `--useTerminalPaletteTheme` command line option.
+To completely disable colors, set the NO_COLOR environment variable.

-### Evaluating Code
+## Usage

 Type some C# into the prompt and press <kbd>Enter</kbd> to run it.
 The result, if any, will be printed: